Tencent/tdesign-vue/src/icon/icon.en-US.md

 #### How to get all the names of icons？

-You can get all the name of icon by import manifest from the bundle `import { manifest } from 'tdesign-icons-vue-next'`
+You can get all the name of icon by import manifest from the bundle `import { manifest } from 'tdesign-icons-vue'`

 #### the usage of full import needs network.
 What if my project is in a no-network scenario?